Digital Marketing Agency | SEO, Paid Social & PPC

 Implement Zero-Trust Model

-To gain access to data or applications within a zero-trust security framework, each user is required to first be authenticated, then authorized, and last continually validated.
+To gain access to data or applications within a zero-trust security framework, each user is required to first be authenticated, then authorized, and lastly continually validated.

 How can ransomware attacks be prevented by using zero-trust security?